tokuda109/flask-docs-ja/docs/upgrading.rst

 before, please consider changing to :data:`~flask._app_ctx_stack` if it makes sense for your extension.
 For instance, the app context stack makes sense for extensions which connect to databases.
-Using the app context stack instead of the request stack will make extensions more readily handle use cases outside of requests.
+Using the app context stack instead of the request context stack will make extensions more readily handle use cases outside of requests.

 Version 0.8
 -----------

-..
 Flask introduced a new session interface system.
-We also noticed that there was a naming collision between `flask.session` the module that implements sessions and :data:`flask.session` which is the global session object.
+We also noticed that there was a naming collision between ``flask.session`` the module that implements sessions and :data:`flask.session` which is the global session object.
 With that introduction we moved the implementation details for the session system into a new module called :mod:`flask.sessions`.
 If you used the previously undocumented session support we urge you to upgrade.

-Flaskの新しいセッションのインターフェースが追加されました。
-セッションを処理している `flask.session` モジュールとグローバルの
-セッションオブジェクト :data:`flask.session` で名前のバッティングがあることも気づいています。
-:mod:`flask.sessions` という新しいモジュールにセッションシステムのコア部分の実装を移動させました。
-もし古いドキュメント化されていないセッションを使っている場合は、アップグレードすることをお勧めします。

-..
 If invalid JSON data was submitted Flask will now raise a :exc:`~werkzeug.exceptions.BadRequest` exception instead of letting the default :exc:`ValueError` bubble up.
 This has the advantage that you no longer have to handle that error to avoid an internal server error showing up for the user.
-If you were catching this down explicitly in the past as `ValueError` you will need to change this.
+If you were catching this down explicitly in the past as :exc:`ValueError` you will need to change this.

-不正なJSONデータが送信されたら、Flaskは標準の :exc:`ValueError` の代わりに、
-:exc:`~werkzeug.exceptions.BadRequest` の例外を発生させます。
-これは、ユーザーにサーバーエラーを見られるのを避けるためのエラー処理を行うのに効果的です。
-明示的に `ValueError` を例外として処理したい場合は、変更しなければならないでしょう。

-..
 Due to a bug in the test client Flask 0.7 did not trigger teardown handlers when the test client was used in a with statement.
-This was since fixed but might require some changes in your testsuites if you relied on this behavior.
+This was since fixed but might require some changes in your test suites if you relied on this behavior.

-テストクライアントのバグのために、Flask 0.7 ではテストクライアントがwith文を使えなかったためにteardownハンドラーが正しく動きませんでした。このバグは直しましたが、使うためにはテストスーツにいくつか修正をしなければなりません。

 Version 0.7
 -----------